 48. 5 Days Majestic Bhutan Getaway

-Majestic 5 days Bhutan Getaway is the most exciting tour in Bhutan which extends till Punakha the old capital of Bhutan and winter residence of Bhutanese Royals.
+Majestic 5 days Bhutan Getaway is the most exciting tour in Bhutan.
+The itinerary extends till Punakha the old capital of Bhutan and the winter residence of Bhutanese Royals.

 49.6 Days Bhutan Tour

 The highlight of 6 days Bhutan Tour is the hike to Cheri Monastery the first site chosen by Zhandrung Rinpoche to spread Buddhism in Bhutan.It also offers the best of Paro and Thimphu.

 This tour takes you to the famous Black Necked Breeding centre in Phobjikha valley.
 The valley offers the majestic view of Black Mountain and endangered Black-necked crane during winter.

 This itinerary covers the Best of Historic Central and western Bhutan.
 The tour includes a visit to Bumthang valley, a Local domestic flight experience from Bumthang to Paro Airport and Popular Tiger Nest Hike.

 Without proper and comfortable accommodation, Bhutan vacation will be questionable.
 We have carefully selected the best hotels recommended by our past clients and have good reviews on Trip Advisor.
 Some hotels mentioned may be over your budget but will make sure that we give the best pocket-friendly deal.